top of page

 04 personal details

-I come from a Native American community in Northern California where I was raised by my grandma.
+I come from a Native American community in Northern California where I was raised by my grandmother.
 I was a first-gen student and got into philosophy through economics.
-When I'm not doing philosophy or volunteering, I love to read, watch films and foreign detective shows, play tennis, listen to music, and spend time in coffee shops.
+When I'm not doing philosophy, I love to read, watch films and foreign detective shows, play tennis, listen to music, and spend time in coffee shops.
 Here are some of my favorites in no particular order:

 • Books: The Brothers Karamazov by Dostoevsky, The Sense of an Ending by Julian Barnes, Middlemarch by George Eliot, Howards End by E.M.
 Forster, Migrations by Charlotte McConaghy, My Brilliant Friend by Elena Ferrante, His Dark Materials by Philip Pullman, Inferno by Dante, and The Diving Bell and the Butterfly by Jean-Dominique Bauby